nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 - Retreive data from a Firebase database using .on('value')
 - Delete data using .remove()
  -->
-# Getting Started with Firebase and React
+# Using Firebase with React

 ## React and Firebase
 Earlier on, we learned how to add Firebase to our jQuery to-do app so that we could hold on to our to-dos, even after page refresh.

-We're now going to learn how to add Firebase to a React project so that our applications can have their own database/back end.
+We're now going to learn how to add Firebase to a React project so that our applications can have their own databases.

-Having a database for our application opens up a ton of possibilities for the kinds of applications we can build; our apps can have users, and each one of those users can have a customized experience interacting with our website based on their preferences.
+Having databases for our applications opens up a ton of possibilities for the kinds of applications we can build; our apps can have users, and each one of those users can have a customized experience interacting with our website based on their preferences.

 ### Setting up Firebase
 As always, the first thing that we'll need to do is create a new project inside our Firebase dashboard.